-OFFICE FOR VICTIMS OF CRIME ENHANCED COLLABORATIVE MODEL TASK FORCE TO COMBAT HUMAN TRAFFICKING VICTIM SERVICE PROVIDER PERFORMANCE MEASURES
+OFFICE FOR VICTIMS OF CRIME HUMAN TRAFFICKING VICTIM SERVICE PROVIDER PERFORMANCE MEASURES

-The following pages detail the performance measures and instructions for the Office for Victims of Crime's (OVC's) Enhanced Collaborative Model Task Force to Combat Human Trafficking Victim Service Provider grantees.
+The following pages contain the performance measures and instructions for the Office for Victims of Crime's (OVC's) human trafficking non-formula grant programs.
+These awards focus on direct service grantees.